 After I graduated from the US Army College of Command and General Staff, Fort Leavenworth, Kansas, I reported to General Vinh Loc at the 2nd Corps Headquarters in Pleiku.
-While I was waiting in the anti-chambre, Colonel Hieu exited General Vinh Loc' s office.
+While I was waiting in the anti-chamber, Colonel Hieu exited General Vinh Loc' s office.
 He shook my hand and said: "The General can see you now."
-When I shook General Vinh Loc's hand, I caused him to scream aloud, not because I had squeezed his hand too hard, but because he had a medical condition which caused him excruciating pain at the lightest touch.
-He informed me that he had just appointed Colonel Hieu Commanding General of the 22nd Division and Colonel Hieu had specifically requested that I be nominated to assist him as his Chief of Staff.
+When I shook General Vinh Loc's hand, I caused him to scream aloud, not because I had squeezed his hand too hard, but because he had a medical condition that caused him excruciating pain at the slightest touch.
+He informed me that he had just appointed Colonel Hieu Commanding General of the 22nd Division and Colonel Hieu had explicitly requested that I be nominated to assist him as his Chief of Staff.

-General Hieu lived like an ascetic monk which made me suspect wrongly that he was a defrocked monk.
-Let me give you a typical instance: he always took his meals with us in the Officers' Canteen and I used to seat next to him at the table.
+General Hieu lived like an ascetic monk, which made me think - wrongly though - that he was a defrocked monk.
+Let me give you a typical instance: he always took his meals with us in the Officers' Canteen, and I used to sit next to him at the table.
 One day, I was shocked when I spotted a dead fly floating in his bowl of soup.
 I panicked because as Chief of Staff, I was in charge of supervising the canteen's staff.
 While I did not know how to react to this horrible scene, I witnessed with amazement General Hieu calmly used his chopsticks to pluck the dead fly out and put it aside on the table next to the bowl and continued to consume the content of his bowl of soup as if nothing had happened, without uttering a word of displeasure or reprimand.

 General Hieu excelled in many different areas, even in mahjong.
 One night, personnel of the General Staff relaxed in a tent, after a hard-working day during an out-of-field operation.
 A Lieutenant Colonel friend of mine taught me how to play mahjong.
 General Hieu was passing by and saw us played.
 However, he did not say a word and proceeded to the open sky shower quarters to take his bath.
 On his way out, he approached our table, made himself comfortable, and proceeded to show us several astute moves of this complex game.
 He then stood up and said: "It is good to know how to play mahjong, but be aware of becoming addicted to it: it could ruin one's life."